History of India: British Raj (1858–1947)

 The British Indian Empire in 1909.
 British India is shown in pink; the princely states in yellow.

 A 1903 stereographic image of Victoria Terminus a terminal train station, in Mumbai, completed in 1887, and now a UNESCO World Heritage Site.

 After 1857, the colonial government strengthened and expanded its infrastructure via the court system, legal procedures, and statutes.
 The Indian Penal Code came into being.
 In education, Thomas Babington Macaulay had made schooling a priority for the Raj in 1835 and succeeded in implementing the use of English for instruction.
-By 1890 some 60,000 Indians had matriculated.
+By 1890, some 60,000 Indians had matriculated.
 The Indian economy grew at about 1% per year from 1880 to 1920, and the population also grew at 1%.
-However, from 1910s Indian private industry began to grow significantly.
+However, from the 1910s, Indian private industry began to grow significantly.
 India built a modern railway system in the late 19th century which was the fourth largest in the world.
 Historians have been divided on issues of economic history, with the Nationalist school arguing that India was poorer due to British rule.

 In 1905, Lord Curzon split the large province of Bengal into a largely Hindu western half and "Eastern Bengal and Assam", a largely Muslim eastern half.
 The British goal was said to be efficient administration but the people of Bengal were outraged at the apparent "divide and rule" strategy.
 It also marked the beginning of the organised anti-colonial movement.
-When the Liberal party in Britain came to power in 1906, he was removed.
+When the Liberal Party in Britain came to power in 1906, he was removed.
 Bengal was reunified in 1911.
 The new Viceroy Gilbert Minto and the new Secretary of State for India John Morley consulted with Congress leaders on political reforms.
 The Morley-Minto reforms of 1909 provided for Indian membership of the provincial executive councils as well as the Viceroy's executive council.
 The Imperial Legislative Council was enlarged from 25 to 60 members and separate communal representation for Muslims was established in a dramatic step towards representative and responsible government.
 Several socio-religious organisations came into being at that time.
 Muslims set up the All India Muslim League in 1906 to protect the interests of the aristocratic Muslims.
 The Hindu Mahasabha sought to represent Hindu interests.
 The Hindu nationalist Rashtriya Swayamsevak Sangh (RSS) was formed in 1925–1926.
 Sikhs founded the Shiromani Akali Dal in 1920.
 However, the largest and oldest political party Indian National Congress, founded in 1885, attempted to keep a distance from the socio-religious movements and identity politics.

 Two silver rupee coins issued by the British Raj in 1862 and 1886 respectively, the first in obverse showing a bust of Victoria, Queen, the second of Victoria, Empress.
 Victoria became Empress of India in 1876.